kolan72/PoliNorError/README.md

 - `RetryDelayType.Linear` with corresponding `LinearRetryDelay` subclass configured by `LinearRetryDelayOptions`.
 For `baseDelay` = 200ms the time delay will be 200ms, 400ms, 600ms.
 - `RetryDelayType.Exponential` with corresponding `ExponentialRetryDelay` subclass configured by `ExponentialRetryDelayOptions`.
 For `baseDelay` = 200ms and  default `ExponentialFactor` = 2.0 the time delay will be 200ms, 400ms, 800ms.

+Since _version_ 2.19.5, the `ConstantRetryDelayOptions`, `LinearRetryDelayOptions`, and `ExponentialRetryDelayOptions` classes also have `MaxDelay` and `UseJitter` properties in their `RetryDelayOptions` base class:

+- `MaxDelay` - the delay will not exceed this value, regardless of the retry attempts.
+The default is `TimeSpan.MaxValue`.
+- `UseJitter` - indicates if jitter is used.
+The default is `false`.

+You can also create `ConstantRetryDelay`, `LinearRetryDelay`, `ExponentialRetryDelay` classes using the `Create` static methods.

 Using `RetryDelay` is a more accurate alternative to the above approach with `DelayErrorProcessor`.
 Note that unlike `DelayErrorProcessor`, the `RetryDelay` parameter allows you to configure only one delay for a retry policy or processor.

 For huge numbers of retries, memory-related exceptions, such as `OutOfMemoryException`, may occur while saving handling exceptions in the `PolicyResult.Errors` property.
 This exception will be handled, wrapped up in a `CatchBlockException`, and saved in the `PolicyResult.CatchBlockErrors`.